kennt/pylinsolve/README.md

-# pylinsolve - Solving systems of linear equations
+# pysolve - Solving systems of equations
-The purpose of this tool is to aid in expressing and solving sets of linear equations using Python.
+The purpose of this tool is to aid in expressing and solving sets of equations using Python.

-This tool will take a textual description of the equations, convert this into matrix form, and then run the solver iteratively until it converges to a solution.
+This tool will take a textual description of the equations, and then run the solver iteratively until it converges to a solution.

-pylinsolve uses Gauss-Seidel/SOR to iterate to a solution.
+pysolve uses Gauss-Seidel/SOR to iterate to a solution.
-It also uses parts of sympy to aid in parsing the equations.
+It also uses parts of sympy to aid in parsing the equations and evaluating the equations.

 The initial motivation for this tool was to solve economic models based on Stock Flow Consistent (SFC) models.